Tin Plating

 • Good corrosion resistance in mild environments

-• Low contact resistance for electrical applications
+• Improved solderability for electrical applications

-• Prevents galling on threaded components
+• Reduces friction on threaded components

 Where It's Used